-Ji Sung: Lead Actor Of ‘Defendant’ Describes Physical And Mental Toil During Filming Of SBS K-Drama [Video]
+Ji Sung: Lead Actor Of ‘Defendant’ Describes Physical And Mental Toll During Filming Of SBS K-Drama [Video]

 This coming week, the Seoul Broadcasting System (SBS) will air their very first K-drama for 2017.
-It is one of the more anticipated dramas fans are looking forward to as it marks the K-drama returns for both Ji Sung (Ddanddara and Kill Me, Heal Me) and Yuri of Girls’ Generation (Neighborhood Hero).
+It is one of the more anticipated dramas fans are looking forward to as it marks the K-drama returns for both Ji Sung (Ddanddara and Kill Me, Heal Me) and Yuri, of Girls’ Generation (Neighborhood Hero).
 The K-drama we are talking about is titled Defendant.

-For those who do not know what Defendant is all about, it is about Park Jung Woo (Ji Sung), a prosecutor at the Seoul Central District Prosecutor’s Office.
-One day, he wakes up and finds himself a convict on death row as he is blamed for the deaths of his wife and dauther while suffering temporary amnesia.
+Defendant features Park Jung Woo (Ji Sung), a prosecutor at the Seoul Central District Prosecutor’s Office.
+One day, he wakes up and finds himself a convict on death row as he is blamed for the deaths of his wife and daughter, while suffering temporary amnesia.
 As a result, he has no idea what transpired for him to end up in the position he is in now.
-Everyday, he struggles to recover his memory and clear his name.
+Every day, he struggles to recover his memory and clear his name.
 The only person who is willing to help him is an eloquent and rational defense lawyer named Seo Eun Hye (Yuri).
-The problem with her however is that she loses in court every single time.
-Will Park Jung Woo be able to remember everything and avoid his upcoming fate as a convict through Seo Eun Hye, or will he find himself walking his last mile?
+Unfortunately, she loses in court every single time she argues a case.
+Will Park Jung Woo be able to remember everything and avoid his upcoming fate as a convict with the help of Seo Eun Hye, or will he find himself walking his last mile?

-From the looks of it, Defendant might be an interesting K-drama worth checking out.
-However, it apparently was difficult for Ji Sung to film it.
-Recently, Ji Sung described the physical and mental toil he endured filming for the upcoming SBS K-drama and what affect it took on him.
+From the looks of it, Defendant might be an interesting K-drama.
+However, it was apparently difficult for Ji Sung to film the show.
+Recently, Ji Sung described the physical and mental toll he endured filming for the upcoming SBS K-drama and what affect it took on him.

-Ji Sung made his views known as reported by Korean news outlet Naver.
+Ji Sung explained the hardships to Korean news outlet Naver.
 Thanks to a translation provided by Soompi, Ji Sung reportedly lost a total of six kilograms — which is a little over 13 pounds — while filming.
-During a press conference on Thursday, January 19, Ji Sung revealed why he wanted to appear on this drama which ultimately led to him “having nightmares.”
+During a press conference on Thursday, January 19, Ji Sung revealed why he wanted to appear on this drama, which ultimately led to him having nightmares.

 “I wanted to try this kind of genre but it took me a while to decide since it’s a difficult subject to approach and I don’t want to even think about any of this actually happening to me in real life.

-Another factor that took its toil on Ji Sung is the fact that Defendant is following right after the most successful K-drama airing on Korean public channels for the Winter 2016 to 2017 swing season, Romantic Doctor, Teacher Kim.
-Ergo, Ji Sung and the rest of the cast an crew of Defendant are feeling the pressure to “live up” to that K-drama.
+Another factor that took its toll on Ji Sung is the fact that Defendant is following another successful K-drama airing on Korean public channels in the Winter 2016-17 swing season, Romantic Doctor, Teacher Kim.
+Ji Sung and the rest of the cast and crew of Defendant are feeling the pressure to “live up” to that K-drama.

-Ji Sung would continue on with the press conference, claiming that despite Defendant being quite dark, the chemistry between the actors was very good in which Ji Sung brought up Uhm Ki Joon’s talents in ballet and how Yuri would learn more about acting from Ji Sung’s wife Lee Bo Young.
+Ji Sung would continue on with the press conference, claiming that despite Defendant being quite dark, the chemistry between the actors was very good, and Ji Sung brought up Uhm Ki Joon’s ballet skills, and how Yuri learned more about acting from Ji Sung’s wife, Lee Bo Young.

 Defendant will make its debut on Monday, January 23, at 10 p.m. on SBS.
 Afterwards, following episodes will air on Mondays and Tuesdays at 10 p.m.
 KST.
 At this moment, there is no news of any video-on-demand streaming sites that will air this K-drama, but it looks like OnDemandKorea might have it.